-Hence, according to Section 8 point (1) of the Narcotics Act, narcotics in group I are forbidden from being used for medicinal purposes due to their high dependency potential.
-This is because the use of "narcotics group I" for medications has a significant potential for addiction, and therefore, they can only be utilized for scientific research rather than medicinal purposes.
-Moreover, according to the BNN, marijuana is a plant that contains the chemical THC (Tetrahydrocannabinol), a narcotic substance that generates physical intoxication (poisoning), heart palpitations, and a 50% increase in pulse rate, in addition to coloring the eyeball red due to capillary blood vessel dilation.31
+Hence, according to the Section 8 point (1) of the Narcotics Act, narcotics in group I are forbidden from being used for medicinal purposes due to their high dependency potential.
+This is because the use of "narcotics group I" for medications have a significant potential for addiction and therefore they can only be utilized for scientific research rather than medicinal purposes.
+Moreover, according to the BNN, marijuana is a plant that contains the chemical THC (Tetrahydrocannabinol), a narcotic substance that generates physical intoxication (poisoning), heart palpitations, and a 50% increase in pulse rate, in addition to coloring the eyeball red due to capillary blood vessel dilation.30

-The Indonesian government's policy of dismissing the WHO advice on the use of marijuana for medical purposes was discovered to have several underlying reasons, including the fact that studies show that the substance of marijuana in Indonesia has a high THC (content in marijuana plants that is exceptionally dangerous because it is highly addictive) of 18% compared to CBD of 1%, which is not in connection with the proper use of marijuana.32 Marijuana for therapeutic purposes should be cultivated using genetically altered procedures that produce high CBD and low THC levels.33 Moreover, if medical marijuana is legalized, the risk of marijuana abuse increases; persons who want to use marijuana recreationally might argue for medical therapy.
-Additionally, it has been noted that legalizing medicinal marijuana will have a detrimental influence on the availability of marijuana and perceived harmfulness among critical demographics, notably youth.34
+The Indonesian government's policy of dismissing the WHO advice on the use of marijuana for medical purposes was discovered to have several underlying reasons, including the fact that studies show that the substance of marijuana in Indonesia has a high THC (content in marijuana plants that is exceptionally dangerous because it is highly addictive) of 18% compared to CBD of 1%, which is not in connection with the proper use of marijuana.31 Marijuana for therapeutic purposes should be cultivated use genetically altered procedures that produce high CBD and low THC levels.32 Moreover, if medical marijuana is legalized, the risk of marijuana abuse increases; persons who want to use marijuana recreationally might argue for medical therapy.
+Additionally, it has been noted that legalizing medicinal marijuana will have a detrimental influence on availability to marijuana and perceived harmfulness among critical demographics, notably youth.33 c.
+The Importance of Indonesian Medical Marijuana Laws based on Medical Aspect

-3.3.
-The Importance of Indonesian Medical Marijuana Laws Based on Medical Aspects
+Regardless of the fact that Narcotics Law prohibits the use of marijuana for medicinal and research purposes, many scholars say that the legal policy of medical marijuana in Indonesia are

-Even though Narcotics Law prohibits the use of marijuana for medicinal and research purposes, many scholars say that the legal policy of medical marijuana in Indonesia is still unfavorable to allowing the use of medical marijuana.
-This, however, should be in line with the fact that the text of the 1961 Single Convention on Narcotics, including the Amending Protocol,
+29 David Bewley-Taylor and Martin Jelsma, "Regime Change: Re-Visiting the 1961 Single Convention on Narcotic Drugs," International Journal of Drug Policy 23, no. 1 (2012): 72-81.

-30 David Bewley-Taylor and Martin Jelsma, "Regime Change: Re-Visiting the 1961 Single Convention on Narcotic Drugs," International Journal of Drug Policy 23, no. 1 (2012): 72-81, https://doi.org/10.1016/j.drugpo.2011.08.003.
-31 Mohammad Darry Abbiyyu, "Strategi Gerakan Lingkar Ganja Nusantara Dalam Memperjuangkan Legalisasi Ganja
+30 Mohammad Darry Abbiyyu, "Strategi Gerakan Lingkar Ganja Nusantara Dalam Memperjuangkan Legalisasi Ganja Di Indonesia," Jurnal Politik Muda 5, no. 3 (2016): 300-310.

-Di Indonesia," Jurnal Politik Muda 5, no. 3 (2016): 300-310.
+31 Aristo Marisi Adiputra Pangaribuan and Kelly Manthovani, "Causes and Consequences of the War on Marijuana in Indonesia," Indonesia Law Review 9, no. 2 (2019): 22.

-32 Aristo Marisi Adiputra Pangaribuan and Kelly Manthovani, "Causes and Consequences of the War on Marijuana in Indonesia," Indonesia Law Review 9, no. 2 (2019): 22, https://doi.org/10.15742/ilrev.v9n2.502.
+32 Nandakumara D Sarma et al., "Cannabis Inflorescence for Medical Purposes: USP Considerations for Quality Attributes," Journal of Natural Products 83, no. 4 (2020): 1334-51.

-33 Nandakumara D Sarma et al., "Cannabis Inflorescence for Medical Purposes: USP Considerations for Quality Attributes," Journal of Natural Products 83, no. 4 (2020): 1334-51, https://dx.doi.org/10.1021/acs.jnatprod.9b01200.
-34 Bettina Friese and Joel W Grube, "Legalization of Medical Marijuana and Marijuana Use among Youths," Drugs: Education, Prevention and Policy 20, no. 1 (2013): 33-39, https://doi.org/10.3109/09687637.2012.713408.
+33 Bettina Friese and Joel W Grube, "Legalization of Medical Marijuana and Marijuana Use among Youths," Drugs: Education, Prevention and Policy 20, no. 1 (2013): 33-39.

-demonstrated that, under certain situations, marijuana might be used for study and medicine.35 It is challenging to comprehend why such Narcotics Law forbids this; as demonstrated below, narcotics can be used for medical treatment as well.
+still infavourable to allowing the use of medical marijuana.
+This, however, should be inline with the fact that the text of the 1961 Single Convention on Narcotics, including the Amending Protocol, demonstrated that, under certain situations, marijuana might be used for study and medicine.34 It is challenging to comprehend why such Narcotics Law forbids this; as demonstrated below, narcotics can be used for medical treatment as well.

-Considering marijuana is classified as narcotics group I in the Narcotics Act, it is forbidden for healthcare services."36 The Narcotics Law, however, stated that "in a minimal amount, narcotics group I may be utilized for developing science and technology and diagnostic reagents, as laboratory reagents with the permission of the Minister of Health pursuant to the recommendation of the Head of the Food and Drug Supervisory Agency."37 Additionally, Section 37 stated that the Ministry of Health will further regulate Group II and Group III Narcotics.
+Considering marijuana is classified as narcotics group I in the Narcotics Act, it is forbidden for the purpose of healthcare services."35 The Narcotics Law, however, stated that "in a minimal amount, narcotics group I may be utilized for developing science and technology and diagnostic reagents, as laboratory reagents with the permission of the Minister of Health pursuant to the recommendation of the Head of the Food and Drug Supervisory Agency."36 Additionally, Section 37 stated that Group II and Group III Narcotics will be further regulated by the Ministry of Health.